fj1/faux-redux/README.md

 🔶 In review:

+  * The Provider allows the store to be available via context, and connect wraps the Greeting component with an HOC.
+Connect also gives mapStateToProps and mapDispatchToProps to the Greeting component.

   * At first, the store is initialized with the action `__FAUX_REDUX_INIT__`.
-The Provider allows the store to be available via context, and connect wraps the Greeting component and also gives mapStateToProps and mapDispatchToProps to the Greeting component.
 Since there is no state yet, the default name is Spock.

   * The user types their name into the input box. `handleInputChange()` is called with the new name, and it dispatches `onNameChange()`.

-Then, `dispatch()` calls the appReducer.
-The reducer takes the new name and returns the new state. `dispatch()` then sets the Store's state as the new state and calls `notifySubscribers()`.
+  * Then, `dispatch()` calls the appReducer.
+The reducer takes the new name and returns the new state.

+  * `dispatch()` then sets the Store's state as the new state and calls `notifySubscribers()`.

   * All the subscribers are updated with the new state.
 The component is forced to update, thus rerendering the UI and showing the updated name.